mor1/stm-www/index.md

 # St. Thomas More, Wollaton<br/><small>Roman Catholic Church</small>

 Welcome!
-These pages are currently under construction.
+These pages are currently under construction, so some of the links may point back here rather than to the indicated content.

 ## <a id="contact"> </a>Contact